-In January 2018, the Swedish Center for Preventing Violent Extremism (Center mot våldsbejakande extremism) was etablished.
+In January 2018, the Swedish Centre for Preventing Violent Extremism (Center mot våldsbejakande extremism) was established.
 The primary aim of the center is to prevent ideologically motivated criminality and terrorism in Sweden.
 The center is placed under the auspices of Brå, the Swedish National Council for Crime Prevention.

 A national strategy to counter violent extremism

-Preventive measures and improved support addressing young people and radicalization
+Preventive measures and improved support addressing young people and radicalisation

 The government’s measures in this area mainly address professionals active in schools and education, in social work, the police force and in faith communities.
 In order to be able to prevent a young person from being radicalized it is important that professionals who come into contact with young people can identify signs pointing to attitudes, values and behaviours that may lead to violent extremism.

-Measures that are particularly important for young people are shortly presented here, more complete information is presented at the Government’s website and in Government Communication Actions to Make Society More Resilient to Violent Extremism.
+Measures that are particularly important for young people are shortly presented here, more complete information is presented in Government Communication Actions to Make Society More Resilient to Violent Extremism.